caio-ribeiro-pereira/gzipme/README.md

 npm install
 npm test
 ```

-It will run Mocha tests and will generate coverage reports.
+It will run Mocha tests and will generate coverage reports and [all coverage tests are here](http://caio-ribeiro-pereira.github.io/gzipme/coverage.html).

 ## Author